Aftershocks from Northeast earthquake could continue for a week, seismologists say

 The 4.8 magnitude earthquake centered in Readington Township, New Jersey rattled homes and buildings across the Northeast at 10:23 a.m.
 Friday, according to the U.S. Geological Survey.

-The earthquake was followed by several aftershocks, including one measured at 3.8 almost seven and a half hours later.
+The earthquake was followed by 32 aftershocks, according to the USGS, including one measured at 3.8 almost seven and a half hours later.
+All of the aftershocks were centered in New Jersey, but were felt across the East Coast.
 Seismologists expect more aftershocks over the next week, especially near the epicenter.

 "While aftershocks are a concern for this first 24, 36, 72-hour period out to about a week, the entire East Coast is a seismically active area.
 But most of the earthquakes are relatively small," said Dax Soule, a seismologist and assistant professor at Queens College.